vulkanCommand/vulkanCommand/README.md

 * AI systems and LLM integrations
 * Cloud infrastructure and DevOps automation
 * Backend and microservices architecture
-* Intelligent automation workflows
+* Intelligent workflow automation
 * Developer platforms and SaaS products

-Technologies I often use include **Python, FastAPI, Docker, AWS, PostgreSQL, OpenAI APIs, and modern cloud deployment stacks**.
+Technologies I often work with include **Python, FastAPI, C#, Docker, AWS, PostgreSQL, OpenAI APIs, and modern cloud deployment stacks**.

 ---

+## Experience

+### AI Researcher Intern
+**Help Us Grow Reading Program**
+*Nov 2025 – Present | Remote, USA*

+I work on AI driven automations that help simplify internal operations and reduce manual effort across the organization.

+Highlights:

+* Designed and implemented automations for HR and internal workflows, including document processing, data handling, and operational task flows
+* Researched and applied generative AI and NLP techniques to analyze organizational data, summarize content, and turn unstructured information into something teams can use
+* Worked closely with stakeholders to understand practical needs and translate them into working automation solutions

+### Full Stack Software Engineer
+**DXC Technology | Progressive Insurance**
+*Jun 2022 – Aug 2023 | Remote, USA / Bengaluru, India*

+At DXC, I worked on enterprise web applications and backend systems, focusing on reliability, maintainability, and production quality.

+Highlights:

+* Engineered and deployed ASP.NET applications and optimized MySQL backends across 3 production modules with strong regression coverage and zero post deployment errors
+* Investigated and resolved 500+ server side issues through deep analysis and code level troubleshooting
+* Collaborated with SRE teams on monitoring improvements and automation scripts to strengthen system reliability
+* Built practical solutions with a strong focus on end to end ownership and stability in production environments

+---

 ## Projects

-### xCommand Cloud — Automation Workspace Platform
+### xCommand Cloud

 https://xcommand.cloud

-xCommand Cloud is a platform that allows users to launch their own **temporary n8n automation workspaces directly in the browser**.
+xCommand Cloud is a self hosted SaaS platform that lets users launch their own temporary n8n automation workspaces directly in the browser.

-The idea behind the project was to make automation experimentation easy.
-Instead of setting up n8n locally or configuring servers, users can instantly create a workspace and start building workflows.
+The goal was to make automation more accessible.
+Instead of asking users to install and configure n8n locally, the platform gives them a ready to use workspace with automated provisioning, isolation, and expiry handling built in.

 Key features include:

-* On-demand n8n workspace creation
+* On demand n8n workspace creation
+* Time based rental model with 1 day and 5 day plans
-* Containerized infrastructure using Docker
+* Workspace isolation using Docker
 * Reverse proxy routing with Traefik
-* Automatic workspace lifecycle management
+* Automated cleanup and lifecycle management
-* Multi-user platform architecture
+* Stripe based payment flow
+* Monitoring with Prometheus and Grafana
+* Production deployment on VPS infrastructure with DevOps oriented setup

-The project combines backend APIs, infrastructure orchestration, and cloud deployment to create a simple developer-friendly automation platform.
+This project brought together backend APIs, infrastructure orchestration, billing logic, monitoring, and polished UI design into one working platform.

 ---

-### Gentle Path — AI-Supported Healing Platform
+### Gentle Path

 https://gentlepath.trenith.com

-Gentle Path is a digital healing platform designed to support people through a structured **90-day personal recovery journey**.
+Gentle Path is a healing focused web application designed to support people through a structured 90 day personal recovery journey.

-The application provides guided reflections, structured milestones, and supportive tools designed to help individuals move through emotional healing with clarity and intention.
+The platform is centered around clarity, reflection, and consistency.
+I wanted it to feel calm, intentional, and supportive rather than overwhelming.
+The product combines thoughtful user experience with guided digital support.

-Features include:
+Key features include:

-* Structured 90-day healing journey
+* Structured 90 day healing journey
-* Guided reflection prompts
+* Guided reflections and progress based milestones
-* Progress tracking
-* Supportive AI assistant
+* Supportive AI powered interactions
-* Clean and distraction-free interface
+* Simple and calming product design

-The goal of the project is to combine thoughtful design with technology to create a calm and supportive digital space.
+* Focus on emotional clarity, routine, and self guided growth

+Gentle Path is one of the projects where product purpose mattered just as much as the engineering.

 ---

-### Lakshmi — AI Personal Assistant
+### Lakshmi

-Lakshmi is an experimental AI assistant built to explore how personal AI systems can operate in a home environment.
+Lakshmi is an experimental AI personal assistant built to explore how a more contextual and interactive personal AI system could work in a home environment.

-The assistant runs on a Raspberry Pi and combines voice interaction, AI responses, and contextual memory.
+It runs on Raspberry Pi and combines voice interaction, AI responses, and memory based behavior.

 Features include:

-* Voice interaction and wake-word detection
+* Voice interaction and wake word detection
 * AI powered question answering
-* Voice responses using text-to-speech
+* Voice responses using text to speech
 * Personal reminders and interaction history
 * Web interface for monitoring and control